Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - [QUICK SEARCH]
 Click this button to display the *QUICK SEARCH* context menu.
-All search criteria are selected per default through a marked checkbox.
+All search criteria are selected by default through a marked checkbox.
 Deselect any search criteria as necessary.
 The following search criteria are available:

   - *No.*
   - *Short name*